Clinical Pharmacology for Yonsa

 11.2 (10.4, 13.1) |

-Hazard ratio (95% CI)2 |
+| Hazard ratio (95% CI)2 |

 0.740 (0.638, 0.859) |

-1 p-value is derived from a log-rank test stratified by ECOG performance status score (0-1 vs. 2), pain score (absent vs. present), number of prior chemotherapy regimens (1 vs. 2), and type of disease progression (PSA only vs. radiographic)
+1 p-value is derived from a log-rank test stratified by ECOG performance status score (0-1 vs. 2), pain score (absent vs. present), number of prior chemotherapy regimens (1 vs. 2), and type of disease progression (PSA only vs. radiographic).

 2 Hazard Ratio is derived from a stratified proportional hazards model.
-Hazard ration <1 favors abiraterone acetate |
+Hazard ratio <1 favors abiraterone acetate with prednisone. |

 Figure 1: Kaplan-Meier Overall Survival Curves in Study 1 (Intent-to-Treat Analysis)

-In Study 2, 1088 patients were randomized 1:1 to receive either abiraterone acetate at a dose equivalent to 500 mg of YONSA once daily (N=546) or placebo once daily (N=542).
+In Study 2, 1088 patients were randomized 1:1 to receive either abiraterone acetate at a dose equivalent to 500 mg of YONSA once daily (N=546) or Placebo orally once daily (N=542).
 Both arms were also given a different corticosteroid twice daily.
 Patients continued treatment until radiographic or clinical (cytotoxic chemotherapy, radiation or surgical treatment for cancer, pain requiring chronic opioids, or ECOG performance status decline to 3 or more) disease progression, unacceptable toxicity or withdrawal.
 Patients with moderate or severe pain, opiate use for cancer pain, or visceral organ metastases were excluded.

 Patient demographics were balanced between the treatment arms.
 The median age was 70 years.
 The racial distribution of patients treated with abiraterone acetate was 95% Caucasian, 2.8% Black, 0.7% Asian and 1.1% Other.
 The ECOG performance status was 0 for 76% of patients, and 1 for 24% of patients.
 Co-primary efficacy endpoints were overall survival and radiographic progression-free survival (rPFS).
 Baseline pain assessment was 0-1 (asymptomatic) in 66% of patients and 2-3 (mildly symptomatic) in 26% of patients as defined by the Brief Pain Inventory-Short Form (worst pain over the last 24 hours).